borgg-dev/tensorprox/README.md

 Tensorprox introduces a novel approach to **DDoS protection** with a distributed architecture and an innovative incentive mechanism powered by the **Bittensor Network**.
 The validation process leverages **synthetic traffic generation**, alternating between normal and malicious network behaviors to simulate realistic attack scenarios.
 This project aims to evolve into a **global cybersecurity solution**, tackling the most complex security challenges.

-# Core Conceptual Design: The Chessboard Defense
+# Core Conceptual Design: The Chess Battlefield

 The subnet operates on a unique distributed network architecture where:
 - **Validators** challenge miners by simulating real-world DDoS scenarios